HussainAther/philosophy/neurophilosophy/reductionism.md

 ### Substance dualism

 Mental states are not of the brain, but a different substance.
-It requires explanation for the way two different substances may interact.
+It requires explanation for the way two different substances may interact and how the nonphysical mind creates those mental states.